 Backcountry Skiing and Snowboarding

-Besides the large and ever-popular ski resorts located just minutes from town, Minturn is also within close proximity to great backcountry skiing.
+Besides the large and ever-popular ski resorts located just minutes from town, Minturn is also within proximity to great backcountry skiing.
 Meadow Mountain, which towers above town to the west, is one such option.
 Featuring mostly open meadows with the occasional patch of trees, this is a fun, intermediate mountain to ski.
 Visitors should keep in mind that this is a popular spot, and snowmobiles are permitted.

 For a much more legendary backcountry ski run, consider attempting the Minturn Mile.
 Accessible from the top of chair 3 or 7 at Vail, this famous run requires a short hike to access.
 Despite the name, the route is around three miles in length, and it loses almost 3,000 feet of elevation before ending right outside of downtown.
 Though it’s close to Vail, this is a remote and un-patrolled run, so attempt with caution.